The Final Word On Plastic Bag Recycling

 DRY CLEANER BAGS - Remove paper, hangers, etc.

-Make sure you're only recycling plastic film.
-Before dropping off a bundle of plastics, open the bags to check for lingering paper receipts, shake out crumbs, and cut off paper shipping labels.
+Make sure you're only recycling soft plastics - without any junk inside.
+Before dropping off your bundle, open the bags to check for lingering paper receipts, shake out crumbs, and cut off paper shipping labels.

 For these free recycling programs to remain sustainable, the plastic we contribute needs to be sparkling clean.